andybiotic/example_stations/README.md

 }
 ```

-More examples can be found in the `example_stations.nml` source file.
+More examples can be found in the `example_1.nml` source file.

 ## Graphics Workflow
 This section provides a high level overview of the technical steps required to import and prepare artwork for use by NMLC and OpenTTD.